 (a) Contents of Application.
 An application to a single justice for leave to appeal an order determining a motion to suppress evidence prior to trial pursuant to Mass.
 R. Crim.
-P. 15(a)(2) shall contain the following: (1) the docket number of the trial court case; (2) the findings and rulings by the trial court; (3) a brief memorandum of law, including an explanation of how the administration of justice would be facilitated by the grant of leave to appeal; (4) an estimate of the length of the trial; (5) the scheduled trial date or next scheduled trial court event; (6) in an application by the Commonwealth, a statement whether the Commonwealth has a viable case without the suppressed evidence, and the strength of that case, if viable.
-Unless requested by the single justice, a transcript shall not accompany the application.
+P. 15(a)(2) shall contain the following information and supporting documents: (1) the docket number of the trial court case and current docket sheet; (2) the findings and rulings by the trial court; (3) a brief memorandum of law, including an explanation of how the administration of justice would be facilitated by the grant of leave to appeal; (4) an estimate of the length of the trial; (5) the scheduled trial date or next scheduled trial court event; (6) an affirmative representation whether the application and notice of appeal are timely under Mass.
+R. Crim.
+P. 15(b)(1); (7) if the application or notice of appeal is untimely, a motion to enlarge the time for filing with a supporting affidavit setting forth in meaningful detail the reasons for the delay; and (8) in an application by the Commonwealth, a statement whether the Commonwealth has a viable case without the suppressed evidence, and the strength of that case, if viable.
+A transcript shall not accompany the application unless oral findings and rulings were placed on the record by the trial court.
 The caption of the case shall remain the same as in the trial court.

-(e) Hearing.
+(f) Hearing.
 The single justice will consider the application on the papers submitted pursuant to this order unless he or she otherwise orders.